writetome51/open-array/README.md

  For all the functions below:
      Any parameter called 'value' cannot be an object.
      Any parameter called 'values' cannot contain an object.
+     'object' does not include Arrays.
+Arrays are OK, as long as they don't contain objects.
 ************/

 has(value): boolean